8570 Bright Angel Way

 WE STRIVE TO BE THE SAME CHURCH DESCRIBED IN THE NEW TESTAMENT

 It is our purpose to be identified with the Christians of the first century.
 We believe this to be possible to all who will learn, believe, and be guided by the plain teaching of God’s word.
 Jesus declared, “The seed is the word of God” (Luke 8:11).
 God said, “Let the earth sprout vegetation, plants yielding seed, and fruit trees bearing fruit after their kind, with seed in them, on the earth” (Genesis 1:11-12).
 God’s design is specific kinds of seed, when planted, will always produce after their kind.
 For example, wheat will always produce wheat.
 In like manner the word of God, when planted in the good and honest hearts of people, those who hold it fast and bear fruit with perseverance, will produce growing, maturing Christians just as it did in the first century (Luke 8:15).
 The apostle Peter exhorts Christians to “grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18).
-See Planting Seeds for The Gospel and What Must I Do To Be Saved?
+See Planting Seeds for The Gospel.

 WE HAVE NO HUMAN CREED